How To Create a Writing Routine with a Full-Time Job

 After a couple of weeks of five-minute writing sprints, I completed one chapter of my novel.

-On other days, when I missed it entirely, I didn’t punish myself.
-I didn’t force myself to write for ten minutes the next day.
+On other days, when I missed it entirely, I didn’t worry.

 After a month of making that a habit, I added five more minutes to the timer.